 Regeneron is applying our 30 years of scientific and technology expertise to combat the COVID-19 pandemic.
 We feel uniquely positioned to face this public health threat given our proprietary VelociSuite® technologies and our track record against infectious diseases such as Ebola.
 We have moved REGEN-COV™ (casirivimab and imdevimab) from discovery to late-stage clinical development and regulatory review in record time.

-The U.S. Food and Drug Administration (FDA) has granted an Emergency Use Authorization (EUA) for REGEN-COV™ (casirivimab and imdevimab to be administered together) for the treatment of mild-to-moderate COVID-19 in adults, as well as in pediatric patients (weighing at least 40 kg who are at least 12 years of age), with positive results of direct SARS-CoV-2 viral testing and who are at high risk for progressing to severe COVID-19 and/or hospitalization.
+The U.S. Food and Drug Administration (FDA) has granted an Emergency Use Authorization (EUA) for REGEN-COV™ (casirivimab and imdevimab) for the treatment of mild-to-moderate COVID-19 in adults and pediatric patients (who are 12 years of age and older weighing at least 40 kg), with positive results of direct SARS-CoV-2 viral testing and who are at high risk of progression to severe COVID-19, including hospitalization or death.

 Limitations of Authorized Use

-REGEN-COV (casirivimab with imdevimab) is not authorized for use in patients who are hospitalized due to COVID-19, who require oxygen therapy due to COVID-19, or who require an increase in baseline oxygen flow rate due to COVID-19 in those on chronic oxygen therapy due to underlying non-COVID-19 related comorbidity.
+REGEN-COV is not authorized for use in patients who are hospitalized due to COVID-19, who require oxygen therapy due to COVID-19, or who require an increase in baseline oxygen flow rate due to COVID-19 in those on chronic oxygen therapy due to underlying non-COVID-19 related comorbidity.